 No credit card required; free & easy setup.

-Jacob is the Business Development Manager here at 10to8, working with the ever-growing enterprise client base.
+Jacob is the Head of Sales here at 10to8, working with the ever-growing enterprise client base.

 Before he joined in 2017, Jacob co-founded and worked within multiple technology start-ups.